-There is no better time than 2020 when it comes to starting a business in Indonesia.
-The Indonesian government has recently implemented various policies that are more business friendly to improve the investment climate in the country.
+There is no better time than 2021 when it comes to starting a business in Indonesia as a foreigner.
+The Indonesian government has recently implemented various policies that are more business-friendly to improve the investment climate in the country.

 If you are a foreign investor looking to invest and start a business in Indonesia, you can be relieved that today, business incorporation in Indonesia is getting much easier and more convenient.

 If previously the company registration process required at least two months to be completed, the case is different in 2021.
 Now, a foreign investor can have their company registered in between one and 1.5 months.